youyifong/dense_cell_segmentation/README.md

 # Pytorch MR-CNN

-Pytorch MR-CNN training and prediction are implementedin in shell scripts (pthmrcnn_train_eval.sh, not the jacs repo), run on Linux.
+Pytorch MR-CNN training and prediction are implemented in in shell scripts (pthmrcnn_train_eval.sh, not the jacs repo), run on Linux.

 ml Python/3.9.6-GCCcore-11.2.0
 ml cuDNN/8.2.2.26-CUDA-11.4.1